-The employee cost remains one of the main cost drivers, and represents 78% of the total budget.
-It is important that the Office provides a high-quality service and further has to have competent and efficient and knowledgeable employees.
-A portion of the budget every year is allocated towards training and development.
-This is to ensure that the OTO recruits highly skilled employees and identifies appropriate education and training interventions.
-The Office is therefore required to ensure that appropriate resources are set aside every year for training and development.
+Tax complaints resolution requires experts and professional staff.
+As a result, the main driver of costs is employee costs.
+The employee cost represents 78% of the total budget.
+As it is important that staff remain up-to-date and their competencies are enhanced, a portion of the budget every year is allocated towards training and development.
+As the employees of the OTO are required to be highly skilled, niche education and training interventions are often required.
+These can be relatively costly.
+The Office is required to ensure that appropriate resources are set aside every year for appropriate training and development.